Achievable logoAchievable logo

 • Golgi tendon organs (GTOs): Detect tension and trigger relaxation

-Slow, controlled stretching avoids activating the muscle spindle reflex while promoting GTO-mediated relaxation.
+Slow, controlled stretching helps minimize activation of the muscle spindle reflex while encouraging GTO-mediated relaxation.

 Types of stretching